Groundwater Permits & Rights

 - Public information/open records

 Successfully working with a GCD takes an in-depth understanding of how that particular GCD operates.
-To that end, our attorney regularly attends board meetings of the GCDs in our area, but we also encourage groundwater rights owners to participate in the rulemaking processes themselves.
+To that end, our attorney regularly attends board meetings of the GCDs in our area.
+However, we also encourage groundwater rights owners to participate in the rulemaking processes themselves.
 You can get to know the general manager and board members of your respective GCD and advocate for your rights and needs.

 Groundwater Management Areas

-In 2001, the Texas Water Development Board (TWDB) divided Texas into 16 different groundwater management areas (GMAs), and the GCDs in each area must jointly plan resource management in their respective GMA.
+In 2001, the Texas Water Development Board (TWDB) divided Texas into 16 different groundwater management areas (GMAs).
+The GCDs in each area must jointly plan resource management in their respective GMA.

 In creating GMAs, the TWDB’s objective was to delineate areas considered suitable for groundwater resource management.
-Ideally, a GMA coincides with the boundaries of a groundwater reservoir or a subdivision of a groundwater reservoir, but it may follow political subdivisions instead.
+Ideally, a GMA coincides with the boundaries of a groundwater reservoir or a subdivision of a groundwater reservoir.
+However, it may follow political subdivisions instead.

 Dallas-Fort Worth is in GMA 8, which includes the following 11 GCDs: